• Home /

 However, mortgage bonds are denominated in U.S. dollars, so there are two basic rules:

-1. When the U.S. dollar is strong, mortgage rates should fall
+1. When the U.S. dollar is strong, mortgage rates tend to fall

-2. When the U.S. dollar is weak, mortgage rates should rise
+2. When the U.S. dollar is weak, mortgage rates tend to rise

 During periods of low inflation and political stability, the U.S. dollar tends to be strong.
 That’s good for U.S. mortgage rates.
-Economic instability, on the other hand, is terrible.
+Economic instability, on the other hand, is not.

 Mortgage lenders reserve the best mortgage rates for home buyers with high-tier credit scores — 740 and higher.
-Then, for every 20 points your credit score drops, mortgage rates increase.
+Then, for every 20 points that your credit score drops, mortgage rates often edge higher.

 Your mortgage rate is also affected by: